Gravitational-wave Observations Suggest Most Black Hole Mergers Form in Triples: Results

 where $k=1,2,\dots$ correspond to individual samples of the posterior obtained with \texttt{GWpopulation} (some of which are shown in Figure~\ref{fig:PPD-tilts} by thin blue lines).
 Thus, the PPD is a one-dimensional distribution on the black hole spin tilts which is obtained by marginalising over the two-dimensional distribution of $\cos\theta_{1(2)}$ in Equation~\eqref{eq:pi}.
 In the right panel, we include the low-mass isotropic component, i.e., we consider

-The right panel shows excellent agreement with the non-parametric B-Spline model of \citet{GWTC4pop,GWTC4pop-zenodo} exhibiting a similar peak near $\cos\theta\approx0$, which lends further credibility to our analysis.
+The right panel shows excellent agreement with the non-parametric B-Spline model of \citet{GWTC4pop,GWTC4pop-zenodo} and earlier parametric analyses of \citet{Vitale2022}, which exhibit a similar peak near $\cos\theta\approx0$ and lends further credibility to our analysis.
 The left panel shows that its Gaussian component, which is responsible for the overabundance at near-perpendicular orientations, agrees well with the expected tilt distribution (red) of mergers caused by the Lidov--Kozai effect in triples \citep{Antonini2018}.
 However, it is in stark contradiction with expectations from traditional isolated binary formation scenario (orange) which peak sharply at $\cos\theta=1$ \citep{Olejak2024} even if large natal kicks are considered (dashed).
 We further discuss the astrophysical implications of our findings in Section~\ref{sec:astro}.

-In Appendix~\ref{appendix-1}, we show that the PPD of the black hole spin tilt distribution of the low-mass Gaussian component is the result of posterior distributions with a small non-zero mean $\mu_t=0.20^{+0.21}_{-0.11}$ and standard deviation $\sigma_t=0.55^{+0.25}_{-0.16}$ which deviate significantly from their priors $\mu_t\sim\mathcal{U}_{[-1,1]}$ and $\sigma_t\sim\mathcal{N}_{[0.1,4]}(\mu=0,\sigma=1/2)$, respectively.
-We also find that the Gaussian component is the dominant component in the low-mass population ($\xi=0.86^{+0.10}_{-0.55}$) where the small isotropic contribution ($1-\xi$) causes the vertical shift of the PPD from the left to the right panel of Figure~\ref{fig:PPD-tilts}.
-For the mass threshold that separates the low-mass population from the high-mass isotropic population we infer $\tilde{m}=44.26^{+8.65}_{-4.57}\,\rm M_\odot$ which agrees with previous findings \citep{2022ApJ...941L..39W,2024PhRvL.133e1401L,2025PhRvL.134a1401A,Antonini2025,Tong2025}.
+In Appendix~\ref{appendix-2}, we show that the PPD of the black hole spin tilt distribution of the low-mass Gaussian component is the result of posterior distributions with a small non-zero mean $\mu_t=0.20^{+0.21}_{-0.11}$ and standard deviation $\sigma_t=0.55^{+0.25}_{-0.16}$ which deviate significantly from their priors $\mu_t\sim\mathcal{U}_{[-1,1]}$ and $\sigma_t\sim\mathcal{N}_{[0.1,4]}(\mu=0,\sigma=1/2)$, respectively.
+We also find that the Gaussian component is the dominant component in the low-mass population ($\xi=0.86^{+0.11}_{-0.54}$) where the small isotropic contribution ($1-\xi$) causes the vertical shift of the PPD from the left to the right panel of Figure~\ref{fig:PPD-tilts}.
+A complete absence of the Gaussian component ($\xi=0$) is disfavoured but cannot be ruled out with certainty.
+For the mass threshold that separates the low-mass population from the high-mass isotropic population we infer $\tilde{m}=44.26^{+8.60}_{-4.56}\,\rm M_\odot$ which agrees with previous findings \citep{2022ApJ...941L..39W,2024PhRvL.133e1401L,2025PhRvL.134a1401A,Antonini2025,Tong2025,Plunkett2026}.